 Final Thoughts on Filing TaxesFinal Thoughts on Filing Taxes

-While we’ve tried our best to lay out all the deductions that a new homeowner should know about, everyone’s situation will differ.
+While we’ve tried our best to lay out all the deductions that a new homeowner should know, everyone’s situation will differ.
 Tax laws change all the time, and what was deductible one year may not be in the following year.
 However, you’ll accept one part of the responsibility when you become a homeowner, understanding how the IRS taxes you.
 If this is your first time filing as a homeowner, we recommend that you consult a tax attorney, financial advisor, or other qualified professional.
 This costs money, but that’ll come back to you through your federal tax return or savings on your tax bill.